VoidXH/Cinema-Shader-Pack/README.md

 # Cinema Shader Pack
 HLSL shaders for projection corrections and dual-projector 3D/HDR.

+## Table of contents
+1. How to use
+2. Shader categories
+3. HDR tutorial
+4. Licence

+## 1. How to use
+Copy the contents of the Shaders folder to the Shaders folder of a media player that supports HLSL, like MPC-HC.
+Go to the shader settings and add them before scaling.

+Some shaders can be configured.
+Open them with any text editor and modify the values under *Configuration* if it's present.

-## Shader categories
+## 2. Shader categories
 The supplied shaders can be grouped by the order they should be applied on the video.
+Only use the selected shaders in the order they appear here.
 Each group has different usage rules.
 Any group can be skipped.

 1. Splitters<br />
    Splitters create an image pair that can be dual-projected.
 Only one splitter can be applied in the shader chain.
-   * [S-Log to SDR + overexposure](./Shaders/S-Log%20to%20SDR%20+%20overexposure.hlsl): Try to get the SDR part of S-Log HDR content with overexposure as SBS 3D
+   * [HDR to SDR + overexposure](./Shaders/HDR%20to%20SDR%20+%20overexposure.hlsl): Try to get the SDR part of HDR content with overexposure as SBS 3D
 2. Split state corrections<br />
    These shaders process already split videos like 3D content, for multiple properties.
    * [Dual projector convergence - OU](./Shaders/Dual%20projector%20convergence%20-%20OU.hlsl): Simple projector convergence for over-under dual projection (3D or HDR)